railcore/railcore.github.io/customization/duetfs.md

 ### Large clusters on MicroSD

-For best performance, the card should be formatted with the cluster size as large as possible.
-On smaller capacity cards this is achieved using FAT16 format, but that is not an option on larger capacity cards."
-"For 4Gb and under cards, use FAT16 format.
-FAT16 provides an additional performance boost over FAT32."
+> For best performance, the card should be formatted with the cluster size as large as possible.
+On smaller capacity cards this is achieved using FAT16 format, but that is not an option on larger capacity cards.
+> For 4Gb and under cards, use FAT16 format.
+FAT16 provides an additional performance boost over FAT32.

 Source: [dc42](https://forum.duet3d.com/topic/3569/completely-replace-sd-card-duet-ethernet/9)